ReallySmallSoftware/cordova-plugin-firebase-crashlytics/README.md

 </platform>
 ```

+#### Podfile configuration
+At this time it is necessary to manually add the `use_frameworks!` directive to this file.

+#### Keychain Sharing Capability
+If using multiple Firebase plugins it may be necessary to enable this.

 # How to use it
 Simply add the plugin to get the default Crashlytics functionality.
 Note that crashes and logged exceptions will only be reported when the application restarts.